ligato/docs/docs/api/api-kvs.md

 ]
 ```

-Get status for a specific key of `config/vpp/v2/interfaces/loop1`
+---

+To get the value state for the `config/vpp/v2/interfaces/loop1` key, use:
 ```json
 http://localhost:9191/scheduler/status?key=config/vpp/v2/interfaces/loop1
 ```